goofinator/execution/README.md

 # execution

-This package provides a kind of framework to run a few of hi level goroutine which are locally called processes and provide it's graceful shutdown by context cancellation.
+This package provides a kind of framework to run a few of high level goroutine which are locally called processes and provide it's graceful shutdown by context cancellation.

 If your process object has a methods to satisfy **execution.ManagedProcess** interface.